EthanTHoben/EthanTHoben.github.io/_pages/collections.md

 The Bell Telephone Laboratories Series is a series published by the famous Bell Labs in the 1940s and was continued until at least the 1960s.
 The publications come from fields like elctromagnetics to material science, and where written by titans of modern science, such as William Shockely, father of the transistor.
 The collection list I have has 30 titles.

 I currently have X titles in my collection.
-The total size
+They are listed below: